alexpm94/PID/README.md

 I also traied with a different trajectory and it performed awesome!
 ![image5](images/eights.png)

 I decided to prove different gains by do it directly on the simulator.
 However I used two controlers.
-One for
+One for steering and one for throttle.

 The parameters were chosen manually and iteratively after trial and error driving autonomously around the track.
 I started with the recommended parameters presented along Sebastian Thrun's PID class, which worked fairly well, and then improved upon that.